favna/discordjs-docs-parser/README.md

 # discordjs-docs-parser

+### **_This package is no longer maintained and does not provide the latest documentation for DiscordJS as they have switched to a new documentation system.
+For Discord bot creators please invite the d.js docs app https://discord.com/oauth2/authorize?client_id=348607796335607817 instead of making your own system._**

 **Documentation parser for DiscordJS projects.
 Read documentation JSON from GitHub and outputs easily readable format for displaying in your environment of choice**